 The CRAFTVALUE team is working with stakeholders in Ireland and the United Kingdom, including the Office of Public Works and the National Trust, to develop knowledge of our shared heritage.
 Join us over the coming years to explore and deepen our understanding of craftsmanship in the architecture of Britain and Ireland in the long eighteenth century.

 The project is also exploring new ways to engage with craftsmanship.
-One strand of our work is the recreation of important lost interiors, such as the eighteenth century Irish House of Commons as explained in our short film Recrafting Parliament (shown at AMPS Canterbury, June 2020), which can be seen below.
+One strand of our work is the digital recreation of important lost or inaccessible interiors, such as the eighteenth-century Irish House of Commons as explained in our short film Recrafting Parliament (shown at AMPS Canterbury, June 2020) and in our collaborative IRC-AHRC funded network with the National Trust called 3D CRAFT.

 Banner image: Detail of the staircase from Eyrecourt Castle, County Galway, 17th century, elm, oak, pine.
 Detroit Institute of Arts, Gift of the William Randolph Hearst Foundation and the Hearst Foundation, Inc., 58.259.